 Thank you for your interest in becoming a Registered Nurse.
 The Associate Degree Nursing Program provides pre-licensure education.
 Students completing the two year full-time program are prepared to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 The Nursing Program office cannot complete prerequisite course evaluations.
-If you have taken a prerequisite course outside of Sierra College and it is not listed on the Equivalency Grid under the Application and Selection link, you may wish to contact a Sierra College academic counselor.
+If you have taken a prerequisite course outside of Sierra College and it is not listed on the Equivalency Grid - accessed below and under the Application and Selection accordion - you may wish to contact a Sierra College academic counselor.
 The Counseling Center can be reached at: (916) 660-7400.
 Additionally, online counseling is available through the Sierra College website.

 All prerequisites must be completed, with a grade “C” or better, and posted to the appropriate Official College Transcript before submitting an application to the Associate Degree Nursing Program.